 Just a few years ago, this was a major problem.
 So much, in fact, that you would have to add in the extra cost of heat protection filters when figuring out how much your surgical lights cost.

 With the advent of LED technology, heat is no longer an issue.
-However, many operating rooms in hospital still use halogen OT lights.
+However, many operating rooms in hospital still use halogen surgical lights.

-Halogen lights not only can be detrimental to the surgical staff, but they also present a dangerous environment where there is a risk of getting burned if coming into contact.
+Halogen ceiling surgical light not only can be detrimental to the surgical staff, but they also present a dangerous environment where there is a risk of getting burned if coming into contact.

 Did you know?